 Lenny (as he was affectionately called) also composed traditional classical works for the concert hall, including 3 Symphonies and an Opera.
 Stylistically, Bernstein was influenced by Popular music, Jazz and also the Jewish music of his family heritage.
 In a sense, he took the trend established previously by Copland of blending elements of popular American culture into the classical tradition, and his earlier songs (for example those from "On the Town") certainly bore a resemblance to the music of George Gershwin.
 Although he was a staunch supporter of tonal music, he was sufficiently aware of serial techniques to adopt 12-note themes in some works, but never to the extent of fully embracing serialism.
 In terms of musical style, he seemed most at home with a fusion of classical, jazz and popular influences, giving his work a powerful dramatic feel but with an gritty urban realism.
 He was a great communicator and always willing to share his passion for music with the younger generation, giving masterclasses in Tanglewood and introducing the "Young People's Concerts" on television.

 October 2010 marks 20 years since the death of Leonard Bernstein, and to mark the occasion Sony Classical are releasing a commemmorative edition which celebrates Bernstein's skill as a conductor.
 The release is a pack of 60 CDs of recordings made by Bernstein mostly with The New York Philharmonic Orchestra.
 Fittingly the special release also includes Bernstein's Symphonic work as a composer - Symphony No. 1 "Jeremiah", No. 2 "The Age of Anxiety" and No. 3 "Kaddish".
 The CD set can be found on Amazon.com in the US from 22nd November and Amazon.co.uk in the UK from 6th December.
+Until recently it was thought that the studio recordings of "On The Waterfront" were lost, and only the score of the 19-minute Symphonic Suite was available.
+However in early 2015 it was announced that Sony had discovered recordings of the original scoring sessions from 1954.
+These have now been pieced together into a new recording of the film score by Intrada records.

 There are a large number of classical recordings of Bernstein conducting classical works, such as Mahler Symphonies.
 To sample the best of his own compositions, try "The Essential Leonard Bernstein" which is a 2 CD Set mostly conducted by the composer, with tracks from West Side Story, On the Town, Candide, Fancy Free, On the Waterfront, "Prelude, Fugue and Riffs" and others.
 This double album is available from: Amazon.co.uk1> in the UK, or Amazon.com in the US.